Market may open slightly higher

-Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could rise 11 points at the opening bell.

-Overseas, most Asian stocks were trading higher on Monday as investors pinned their hopes on any signs of a thaw in US-China trade negotiations.
+Overseas, Asian stocks were trading lower on Friday as investors watched for developments from the G-20 summit in Osaka, Japan.

-China's President Xi Jinping will reportedly attend the G20 summit in Japan this week, giving the first official confirmation of his attendance at a gathering where he is expected to meet US President Donald Trump.

-US stocks finished lower Friday, 21 June 2019 amid heightened tensions between Iran and the US.
-US President Trump reportedly said on Sunday he was not seeking war with Tehran after a senior Iranian military commander warned any conflict in the Gulf region could spread uncontrollably and threaten the lives of US troops.
+In US, the S&P 500 halted a four-day slump but the Dow marked its longest skid since March as investors awaited U.S.-China trade talks between President Donald Trump and China's President Xi Jinping during the G-20 meeting in Japan that begins Friday.
+A tariff cease-fire between Beijing and Washington would avert the next round of tariffs on additional $300 billion worth of Chinese imports.

+On the economic data front, the Commerce Department issued its final revision of first quarter GDP growth and said the U.S. economy grew at a solid rate of 3.1% in the first quarter, but consumer spending and business investments grew at a slower pace than in the earlier estimates.

-The trading activity on that day showed that the foreign portfolio investors (FPIs) sold shares worth a net Rs 730.58 crore on Friday, 21 June 2019, as per provisional data released by the stock exchanges.
-Domestic institutional investors (DIIs) bought shares worth a net Rs 445.75 crore on Friday, 21 June 2019, as per provisional data.
+The trading activity on that day showed that the foreign portfolio investors (FPIs) sold shares worth a net Rs 0.71 crore yesterday, 27 June 2019, as per provisional data released by the stock exchanges.
+Domestic institutional investors (DIIs) bought shares worth a net Rs 196.57 crore yesterday, 27 June 2019, as per provisional data.

 Powered by Capital Market - Live News